Ghazal 102, Verse 2

 RELIGIONS: {60,2}

-Because the subject is omitted from the second line, it could apply to a 'we' (all the lovers, including the speaker), or to a 'they' (as the speaker, from some vantage point, compassionately watches the weak stragglers).
+Because the subject is omitted from the second line, it could apply to a 'we' (all the seekers, including the speaker), or to a 'they' (as the speaker, from some vantage point, compassionately watches the weak stragglers).

-The fact that the first line is opaque until the second is heard; and that the punch-word, naachaar , is withheld until the last possible moment; and that then the verse suddenly explodes into full meaning-- these qualities make this a fine mushairah verse too.
+The fact that the first line is opaque until the second is heard; and that the punch-word, naa-chaar , is withheld until the last possible moment; and that then the verse suddenly explodes into full meaning-- these qualities make this a fine mushairah verse too.

 For a similar view of the role of religions, compare the striking {93,3x}.